-21 Contingent Liability
+19 Contingent Liability

-The Company does not have any contingent liability during the year,
+The Company does not have any contingent liability during the year.

-22 Capital Commitment
+20 Capital Commitment

-The company has contractually committed(net of advances) ₹ NIL and NIL as at March 31, 2022 and 2021, respectively.
+The company has contractually committed (net of advance) ₹ Nil and Nil as at March 31,2022 and 2021 respectively.

-- 23 In the opinion of the management, the current assets, if realized, in the ordinary course of business, would realize a sum equal to that stated in the Balance Sheet. - 24 Figures and words in brackets relate to previous year unless otherwise indicated.
+- 21 In the opinion of the management, the current assets, if realized in the ordinary course of business, would realize a sum at least equal to that stated in the Balance Sheet. - 22 Previous year figures have been regrouped or recast, wherever necessary, in order to confirm to this year's presentation.